 Research Associate I

-Bayside Solutions is seeking a Research Associate I to be part of our Client’ s team in South San Francisco.
-This is an opportunity to work with a local Biotechnical company focusing on the discovery, development, manufacturing and commercialization of medicines to treat patients with serious or life-threatening medical conditions.
+Bayside Solutions is seeking Research Associate I to be part of our client’ s team in South San Francisco.
+This is an opportunity to work with the largest privately held pharmaceutical corporation in the world and ranks among the world' s 20 leading pharmaceutical corporations.

 Our Company Bio: Bayside Solutions was founded in 2001, Bayside was recognized as one of the fastest growing professional staffing companies in Northern California.
 The numbers tell the story: We have close to a 100% client retention rate, 700% growth in four plus years and over 95% repeat business.
 Our dedication to building partnership relationships with both our clients and our recruits is the key to our phenomenal success.